 Snapshot: All children need to be accounted for at all times during program.
 If a child looks like they are going to run, every effort, short of forcibly restraining the child, should be made to keep the child from leaving the premises.
+If a child runs from a camp or is missing from camp, Help Line will be called immediately.
 A missing child must be reported to state licensing.